jake-knerr/cogent/README.md

 #### Services can do anything that the delegator can.

 #### Services can be registered and used by any component to update or read state.
-Updates must flow downwards through all the notified components from the owning component.
+Notifications of updates must flow downwards through all the notified components from the owning component.

 Services can automatically send notifications based on a tree structure, which ensures a top-down flow.